nataneg1/JeopardyGPT/README.md

 2. Shuffle the questions to ensure a different order every time the quiz is taken.

 ## Quiz Interaction:
 1. Prompt the user to start the quiz.
 Ask what level of difficulty they want.
 The difficulty is measured by the $ value of the question (as they are jeopardy questions).
 Easy is 200-400.
 Medium is 400-700.
 Hard is 700-1000.
-Extra hard is question that are labeled as "Final Jeopardy!"
+Extra hard is question that are labeled as "Final Jeopardy!".
+Ask how long the quiz should be.
+Minimum of 3 questions, maximum of 30.
 2. Use ChatGPT to ask the questions to the user.
 3. Have the user first answer the question as a free response (no multiple choice)
 4. If the free response answer is incorrect: Use ChatGPT to generate 4 total multiple choice answers given the answer in the CSV (meaning 1 of the four is the answer directly from the csv, the other 3 are chatgpt generated.
 They should look like the answer in the CSV to not give away that the other answers are AI generated).
 User must choose the correct one answer.